facebookarchive/Shimmer/README.md

 Run `carthage update --platform ios` to build the framework and drag the built `Shimmer.framework` into your Xcode project.

-Note : Other platform possibly work but not tested
+Note: Other platform may work but not tested

 ## Usage